envato-archive/moo_moo/README.md

     true
     taken

-You can see that each method returns an OpenSRSResponse object which you can use to determine if the call was successful and retrieve the response code and/or error message.
+Each method returns an OpenSRSResponse object which you can use to determine if the call was successful and retrieve the response code and/or error message.
 The result variable is a hash that contains all of the relevant data returned by the call.